Let’s know what Epithelial Tissue is

 The epithelial tissue is composed of cells presented in sheets with strong cell-to-cell attachments.

-These protein connections hold the cells together to form a tightly connected layer that is avascular.
+These protein connections hold the cells together to form a tightly connected avascular layer.

 The epithelial cells are nourished by substances that diffuse from the blood vessels in the underlying connective tissue.

-One side of the epithelial cell is oriented towards the surface of the tissue, body cavity or external environment and the other surface is attached to a basement membrane.
+One side of the epithelial cell is oriented towards the surface of the tissue, body cavity, or external environment, and the other character is attached to a basement membrane.

 Epithelial tissues have five main characteristics:

-Most apical surfaces have microvilli (small extensions of the plasma membrane) that increase the surface area.
+Most apical surfaces have microvilli (small plasma membrane extensions) that increase the surface area.

-For example, in epithelia that absorb or secrete substances, the microvilli are extremely dense, giving the cells an appearance of fuzepitlic tissue called brush edge.
+For example, in epithelia that absorb or secrete substances, the microvilli are incredibly dense, giving the cells an appearance of fuzepitlic tissue called brush edge.